BenHargreaves/Payroll-Software/README.md

 </ul>

 Follow On-Screen instructions to enter Hours worked for that Staff Member for the month in question.
-The project will generate PaySlips as Text files in the directory where the project is located.
+The project will generate PaySlips as Text files in bin/Debig directory by default